Namakkal: History

 Namakkal is a historic city with references back to at least the 6th century.
-The name Namakkal derives from Namagiri, which is the name of the single rock formation at the centre of the town dedicated to Lord Vishnu.
+The name Namakkal derives from Namagiri, which is the name of the single rock formation at the center of the town dedicated to Lord Vishnu.
 The rock is 65 meters high and over a kilometre in circumference.

 There are two cave temples namely Sri Namagiri Thayar sametha Sri Narasimhaswamy Perumal Temple and Sri Ranganatha Perumal Temple which are excavated in this Namagiri hill and is believed to be built during the 6th century CE by the Satyaputra Kings and Pandya kings with the help of rock-cut architecture style and various inscriptions.
 Historian Soundara Rajan places the date to a pre-Varagunan I (800–830 CE) era on the 8th century.
-Based on the palaeography and rock-cut architecture, P. R. Srinivasan has placed it at 6th century.
+Based on the paleography and rock-cut architecture, P. R. Srinivasan has placed it at 6th century.
 Most of the historians have compared the temples with similar architectural elements found in Badami Caves (6th century) and a possible influence.
 There are few inscriptions in the temple, especially an undated inscription in Grantha Characters at the Ranganatha temple which are similar to the inscriptions in the Ganesha Ratha in Mahabalipuram, which is in another cave in the upper part of the hill.
-Another inscription mentions it as Adiyendra Vishnu Grham which evidently shows that the cave was excavated by the Satyaputra Kings, the recently discovered inscription not only confirms this but also mentions the king's name as Gunasila (Dated 500 CE).
+Another inscription mentions it as Adiyendra Vishnu Grham which evidently shows that the cave was excavated by the Satyaputra Kings, the recently discovered inscription not only confirms this but also mentions the king's name as Gunasila (dated 500 CE).
 Historians believe it is possible that both the temples were built during the same period.